VirajBagal/APTOS-Diabetic-Retinopathy/README.md

 3. Now, I apply heavy data augmentation using  imgaug library.
 Apparently, heavy data augmentation didn't help.

 4. I applied GaussianBlur to enhance image to some extent.
 It improved my score by 0.6 percent.

+5. In DataAugmentation, I changed zoom range from 0.15 to 0.3 and my LB (LeaderBoard) increased from 0.754 to 0.778.
+It was quite significant jump in LB.